Promote an Agile culture within your team

 Team sprint emails, bug bar status, and release team feature delivery status are examples of such regular communications.

 Each organization needs to set the criteria and standards by which they assess quality and set expectations for quality standards.
-A few ways they define the criteria is to set exit criteria for new feature development, standards to manage technical debt, and bug caps for teams or individuals.
+A few ways they define the criteria are to set exit criteria for new feature development, standards to manage technical debt, and bug caps for teams or individuals.

 Also, they can monitor bug status and trends by creating bug dashboards.